 6. Warehouse Associate

-These jobs are more behind the scenes.
 Warehouse associates are the ones packing and sorting goods, prepping shipments, and organizing deliveries to different stores.
-It’s physically demanding but has good hours and the team is usually pretty tight.
-If you like physical work and staying busy, this is a great job.
+It’s physically demanding, but it has good hours, and the team is usually pretty tight.
 You don’t need to deal with customers, but you still get that team environment.
 Some roles also involve driving equipment or managing inventory systems.

 - Must be able to lift, carry, and move large boxes